-Cat-eye eyewear is characterized by rounded frames that flare out near the temples.
-Cat-eye frames became popular in the 1950s and 1960s but still have a loyal following amongst women with a retro style.
-Cat-eye-shaped frames tend to be more playful and are ideal for women with square or diamond faces.
+Cat eye eyewear is characterized by rounded frames that flare out near the temples.
+Cat eye glasses frames became popular in the 1950s and 1960s but still have a loyal following amongst women with a retro style.
+Cat eye-shaped frames tend to be more playful and are ideal for women with square or diamond faces.

-Cat-eye frames were a popular feminine eyewear style of the mid 20th century, when eyewear became a fashion accessory rather than simply a medical necessity.
+Cat eye eyeglasses and cat eye sunglasses were popular feminine eyewear styles of the mid 20th century, when eyewear became a fashion accessory rather than simply a medical necessity.
 With glasses becoming more mainstream, people threw themselves wholeheartedly into the purchase of eyewear that not only solved vision problems, but also enhanced their appearance.